ziobroaatwit/DSC-Final-Project/README.md

 # DSC-Final-Project
 ## Introduction
 The objective of this project is to demonstrate the use of machine learning to train on a data set of tweets tagged with sentiment scores, and predict the sentiment of future tweets.
 Our group was curious whether any semblence of accurate prediction was possible without the use of natual language processing.
+We found that you can make correct very often (>70% accuracy) with a mathematical model alone.

 ## Selection of Data
 The model processing and training were conducted using Scikit and Pandas using a dataset of 1.6 million tweets obtained from [Kaggle](https://www.kaggle.com/kazanova/sentiment140).
 The data features a sentiment value, tweet ID, date, query flag, username, and the text contained in the tweet.
+We pulled the sentiment value and tweet text as the relevant variables from the data set and left the rest of the columns untouched as we felt the tweet ID, date, query flag and usernames were irrelevant to our goal.

 ## Data Preview